gromver/rjv-react/README.md

 ```
 See [ValidationMessage](https://github.com/gromver/rjv#validationmessage)

+> Note that you can create multiple fields for the same data property, and these fields will act independently

 ### FieldArray
 A useful component to deal with an array of fields.
 It provides an api for adding / removing fields
 and also manages the generation of unique keys for each field.

-> This component works with arrays of any types - strings, numbers, objects, arrays.
+> This component works with arrays of any types - strings, numbers, booleans, objects, arrays.
+> As a consequence of the above, this component doesn't need to store generated unique keys in the form data.

 Properties: